|

 was pretty cool.
 We didn't often fly that high, so it was kind of

+nice being able to spot a runway 35 miles away.
 I tuned in the Hoquiam VOR next and set it to

 see the radial we were supposed to be on, which matched up precisely with